Mitchell Avenue Skate Park

 Picnic Point at Goughs Bay

 A canvas of blue skies, rolling hills and blue water greet the eye at Picnic Point.
 A perfect spot to while away the afternoon on the shores of picturesque Lake Eildon.
-The site has everything you need for a relaxing picnic – shelter, barbecue, toilets and playground.
-Enjoy the Gough’s Bay lakeside walk with art…
+The site has everything you need for a relaxing picnic overlooking the water– shelter, barbecue, toilets and playground.
+Enjoy the Gough’s Bay lakeside walk…

 Read More